-- (10) Specific acts of behavioural misconduct include the following: - a.
-Failure to comply with University rules or policies.
+(10) Specific acts of behavioural misconduct include the following:

-- b.
-Providing information known to be false. - c.
-Forgery, alteration, or misuse of any University document, record, or instrument or identification. - d.
-Defamatory conduct prejudicial to the reputation, good order and governance of the University. - e.
-Abuse, threats, intimidation, harassment, coercion, deceit or other conduct (whether by physical, verbal or electronic means) in a context substantially connected to the University that: - i. threatens or endangers the health, freedom or safety of any person; - ii. obstructs a UNE Representative or Student in the performance of their duties, or - iii. interferes with teaching, research or related activity, the ability of a UNE Representative or Student to pursue their studies, examinations, official meetings, graduation or other proceedings of the University. - f.
-Attempted or actual endangerment of, or damage to, or wrongful dealing with any persons and/or property, University or public property including any act of hazing arising from initiation, affiliation, or continued membership of any group or organisation. - g.
-Failure to comply with reasonable direction of staff (including safety and security staff or contractors) or officers of the public emergency services acting in performance of their duties or failure to identify oneself to these persons when requested to do so. - h.
-Unauthorised possession, duplication or use of keys and/or access card to any University premises or unauthorised entry to or use of University premises. - i.
-Unlawful use, possession, cultivation or distribution of drugs. - j.
-Illegal or unauthorised possession or use of firearms, ammunition, explosives, other weapons or chemicals on University premises. - k.
-Disorderly or indecent conduct, breach of peace, or aiding or procuring another person to breach the peace on University premises or at activities (including excursions) sponsored by, or participated in, by the University. - I. Theft or other abuse of UNE computer time or facilities, including but not limited to: - i. unauthorised entry into a file; - ii. unauthorised transfer of, or change to, a file; - iii. unauthorised use of another individual's identification and password; - iv. use of computing facilities to interfere with the work of another University member; - v. use of computing facilities to send obscene or abusive messages; - vi. use of computing facilities to interfere with normal operations of the University's computing systems. - m.
-Interference with the application of these rules or the Student Coursework Academic Misconduct Rules, including: - i. falsification, distortion, or misrepresentation of information before an investigation or hearing; - ii. disruption to, or interference with, the orderly conduct of an investigation or hearing; - iii. attempting to discourage an individual's proper participation in the application of these rules; - iv. attempting to influence the impartiality of an Investigating Officer or appeal officer, or member of the student conduct appeals committee prior to, or during the course of, the investigation or hearing; - v. harassment or intimidation of an Investigating Officer or appeal officer or member of the Student Conduct Appeals Committee prior to, during, or after an investigation or hearing. - n.
-Divulging any confidential information relating to any University intellectual property. - o.
-Conduct involving acts or threats or violence, harassment, intimidation or discrimination. - p.
+- a.
+Failure to comply with University rules or policies. - b.
+Conduct involving acts or threats or violence (including but not limited to Sexual Assault), harassment (including but not limited to Sexual Harassment), intimidation or discrimination. - c.
+Providing information known to be false. - d.
+Forgery, alteration, or misuse of any University document, record, or instrument or identification. - e.
+Defamatory conduct prejudicial to the reputation, good order and governance of the University. - f.
+Abuse, threats, intimidation, harassment, coercion, deceit or other conduct (whether by physical, verbal or electronic means) in a context substantially connected to the University that: - i. threatens or endangers the health, freedom or safety of any person; - ii. obstructs a UNE Representative or Student in the performance of their duties, or - iii. interferes with teaching, research or related activity, the ability of a UNE Representative or Student to pursue their studies, examinations, official meetings, graduation or other proceedings of the University. - g.
+Attempted or actual endangerment of, or damage to, or wrongful dealing with any persons and/or property, University or public property including any act of hazing arising from initiation, affiliation, or continued membership of any group or organisation. - h.
+Failure to comply with reasonable direction of staff (including safety and security staff or contractors) or officers of the public emergency services acting in performance of their duties, or failure to identify oneself to these persons when requested to do so. - i.
+Unauthorised possession, duplication or use of keys and/or access card to any University premises or unauthorised entry to or use of University premises. - j.
+Unlawful use, possession, cultivation or distribution of drugs. - k.
+Illegal or unauthorised possession or use of firearms, ammunition, explosives, other weapons or chemicals on University premises. - 1.
+Disorderly or indecent conduct, breach of peace, or aiding or procuring another person to breach the peace on University premises or at activities (including excursions) sponsored by, or participated in, by the University. - m.
+Theft or other abuse of UNE computer time or facilities, including but not limited to: - i. unauthorised entry into a file; - ii. unauthorised transfer of, or change to, a file; - iii. unauthorised use of another individual's identification and password; - iv. use of computing facilities to interfere with the work of another University member; - v. use of computing facilities to send obscene or abusive messages; - vi. use of computing facilities to interfere with normal operations of the University's computing systems. - n.
+Interference with the application of these rules or the Student Coursework Academic Misconduct Rules, including: - i. falsification, distortion, or misrepresentation of information before an investigation or hearing; - ii. disruption to, or interference with, the orderly conduct of an investigation or hearing; - iii. attempting to discourage an individual's proper participation in the application of these rules; - iv. attempting to influence the impartiality of an Investigating Officer or appeal officer, or member of the student conduct appeals committee prior to, or during the course of, the investigation or hearing; - v. harassment or intimidation of an Investigating Officer or appeal officer or member of the Student Conduct Appeals Committee prior to, during, or after an investigation or hearing. - o.
+Divulging any confidential information relating to any University intellectual property. - p.
 Influencing or attempting to influence another person to commit an act of academic or behavioural misconduct. - q.
 Any form of criminal activity, or action(s) that may lead to such activity, not otherwise specified in these rules.